tharindusuraj/sysco-pos-system/README.md

 ------------------------
 Viewing the cart
 ------------------------
-1)Click "Cart" button on the items page.
+1) Click "Cart" button on the items page.

 ----------------------------
 Modifying items in the order
 ----------------------------
-1) Qunatity can be changed by clicking on up and down arrows in the quantity column.
+1) Quantity can be changed by clicking on up and down arrows in the quantity column.
 2) Delete an item by clicking on the bin button infront of the item name.